 #5.
 Firefox Browser for Android

-Though I personally feel its a tad slower than other browsers on the list, it is still a solid offering by Mozilla and has a good variety of add-ons you can download, including ones that will allow you to manage passwords, create gestures for browsing and block ads.
+Though I personally feel Firefox browser for Android is a tad slower than other browsers on the list, it is still a solid offering by Mozilla and has a good variety of add-ons you can download, including ones that will allow you to manage passwords, create gestures for browsing and block ads.
 Offline reading feature is also available on Firefox, and even though it is not as flexible as its PC counterpart, it is still a good bet for your Android devices.

 #6.
 Opera Mini Web Browser (New)